Ibukun16/simple_shell/README.md

-Simple shell repository contains detailed project tasks on how to use simple shell for devops programming projects
+Simple shell s the first main project task under ALX software engineering program aim to apply the skills and knowledge acquired so far in the program to mimic how the the shell works.